expenture/Expense/README.md

 Configure the application by editing the environment variables in `.env`.
 After that's done, you can start the development server by running `bin/server`, enter the console by `bin/console`, or run the tests by `bin/rspec`.

 > Note: After updating (i.e. pulling a new version from the remote repo), be sure to run `bin/update` before you do anything.

+## Testing

+Run `bin/rspec spec` to execute the RSpec test suite.

+Integrations test that require communications with real-world web services are skipped by default.
+Set the `INTEGRATION_TEST` environment variable to run them: `INTEGRATION_TEST=true bin/rspec spec`.

 ## Deploy